-CD10 is the first in a range of CD players which are widely recognized as being best sellers in their category due to their excellent sound quality and first class reliability.
+CD20 is an enhanced version of the CD10 player, widely recognized as being a best seller in its category due to excellent sound quality and first class reliability.
 At MICROMEGA we set our heart on developing a CD player whose performances would be exceptional while maintaining unbeatable value for money.